 The U.S. Forest Service and other federal agencies hire wildland firefighters at different times of the year, depending on the need and location.
 All applications are submitted and processed through the federal government's hiring website USAJOBS.
-Typically there are two main hiring events, spring and fall fire hire.
+Typically there are two main hiring periods, spring and fall fire hire.
 New hires are usually hired as full-time, seasonal employees that will work during the summer months when the need for additional resources is highest.
 Seasonal employees later have the option of applying to become full-time, permanent

 employees that work year round.